 A student must demonstrate financial need, as determined by the FAFSA, before Federal Work-Study can be awarded.
-Students who are interested must verify their eligibility with the Office of Financial Aid before a Work-Study position will be offered.
+Students who are interested must verify their eligibility with the Financial Aid Office before a Work-Study position will be offered.
 If a student is eligible, they/he/she may be employed on campus.
 This program is ideal for students who wish to maintain flexible working hours.